-- 3.7 Planned changes in service delivery methods / contracts The Council continues to review the way in which it delivers services in order to ensure best practice and value for money for its residents- this will be especially true in respect of Adult and Children's Social Care and Education Excellence in 2024/25.
-In addition, the Council's new and emerging transformation programme will propose significant changes as to how some services are provided.
+3.7 Planned changes in service delivery methods / contracts - The Council continues to review the way in which it delivers services in order to ensure best practice and value for money for its residents- this will be especially true in respect of Adult and Children's Social Care and Education Excellence in 2025/26.
+In addition, the Council's new Transformation Programme will propose significant changes as to how some services are provided.
 Combined, these will result in changes to working practices, commissioning relationships and governance arrangements.
-As these become embedded within the organisation this should reduce the risk to the organisation however there is substantial short-term risk that needs to be allowed for. - 3.8 Impact of Rising Demand for Services The Council continues to face increasing demand for its services.
-Investment has been included in the 2024/25 budget, however as discussed in this report there is still significant risk that needs to be allowed for, particularly in respect of Children's Social Care, Adult Social Care and Home to School Transport.
-Based on the financial position as at the end of November 2023, these budgets will be re-aligned for 2024/25 where appropriate, however as discussed in this report there is still significant risk that needs to be allowed for. - 3.9 Balance Sheet Risk- As reported to Cabinet, the Council has areas of activity for which a balance is held on the Balance Sheet, two such issues being in respect of the High Needs Budget and Sandway Homes Limited.
+As these become embedded within the organisation this should reduce the risk to the organisation, however there is substantial short-term risk that needs to be allowed for.

+- Impact of Rising Demand for Services This is the biggest risk that the Council faces and despite the budget setting process being robust in previous years with all budget assumptions provided for and signed off by Executive Directors, this has been the reason that Earmarked Reserves and General Balances have been required to fund in year overspending when remedial plans cannot meet the balance.
+Investment has been included in these services in the 2025/26 budget, however as discussed in this report, there is still significant risk that needs to be allowed for, particularly in respect of Children's Social Care, Adult Social Care and Education Travel Support.
+Based on the financial position as at the end of November 2024, these budgets will be re-aligned for 2025/26 where appropriate. - 3.9 Balance Sheet Risk- As reported to Cabinet, the Council has areas of activity for which a balance is held on the Balance Sheet, two such issues being in respect of the High Needs Budget and Sandway Homes Limited.
 The financial issues, implications and risks associated with these have been reported and if they materialise will require financing strategies to address them.